An Expected Linear-Time Algorithm for the Farthest-Segment Voronoi Diagram: Preliminaries and Definitions

+In the following we review the notions of a \emph{hull} and its \emph{Gaussian map} that characterize the faces of the farthest-segment Voronoi diagram and the directions along which they are unbounded.
+We also define an \emph{arc sequence} that is used throughout this paper.

 A farthest Voronoi region $\freg(s_i)$ is non-empty and unbounded in direction $\phi$ if and only if there exists an open halfplane, normal to $\phi$, which intersects all segments in $S$ but $s_i$~\cite{AuDrysdale06}.
 The line $\ell$, normal to $\phi$, bounding such a halfplane, is called a \emph{supporting line}.
-The direction $\phi$ (normal to $\ell$) is referred to as the \emph{hull direction} of $\ell$ and it is denoted by $\nu(\ell)$.
-An unbounded Voronoi edge separating $\freg(s_i)$ and $\freg(s_j)$ is a portion of $b(p,q)$, where $p,q$ are endpoints of $s_i$ and $s_j$, such that the line through $\overline{pq}$ induces an open halfplane that intersects all segments in $S$, except $s_i,s_j$ (and possibly except additional segments incident to $p,q$).
-Segment $\overline{pq}$ is called a \emph{supporting segment}, and the direction normal to it pointing to the inside of this halfplane is denoted by $\nu(\overline{pq})$ and is called the \emph{hull direction} of $\overline{pq}$.
-A segment $s_i\in S$ such that the line $\ell$ through $s_i$ is supporting, is called a \emph{hull segment}; its \emph{hull direction} is $\nu(s_i)=\nu(\ell)$, which is normal to $\ell$.
-Figs.~\ref{fig:fvd-hull-gmap}(a) and~\ref{fig:fvd-hull-gmap}(b) illustrate a farthest-segment Voronoi diagram and its hull respectively.
-In Fig.~\ref{fig:fvd-hull-gmap}(b), supporting segments are shown in dashed lines, and hull segments are shown in bold.
-Arrows indicate the hull directions of all supporting and hull segments of $S$.
-The closed polygonal line obtained by following the supporting and hull segments in the angular order of their hull directions (shown in e.g., Fig.~\ref{fig:fvd-hull-gmap}(c)) is called the \emph{farthest hull}.
-For more information see~\cite{PD13}.
+The direction $\phi$ (normal to $\ell$) is called the \emph{hull direction} of $\ell$ and is denoted $\nu(\ell)$.
+An unbounded Voronoi edge separating $\freg(s_i)$ and $\freg(s_j)$ contains a portion of $b(p,q)$, for endpoints $p,q$ of $s_i,s_j$ respectively, where the line through $\overline{pq}$ induces an open halfplane that intersects all segments in $S$, except $s_i,s_j$ (and possibly except additional segments incident to $p,q$).
+Segment $\overline{pq}$ is called a \emph{supporting segment}; the direction normal to it pointing to the inside of this halfplane is called its \emph{hull direction} and it is denoted $\nu(\overline{pq})$.
+A segment $s_i\in S$ such that the line $\ell$ through $s_i$ is supporting, is called a \emph{hull segment}; its \emph{hull direction} $\nu(s_i)$ is $\nu(\ell)$.
+The closed polygonal curve obtained by following the supporting and hull segments in the angular order of their hull directions is called the \emph{farthest hull}~\cite{PD13}.
+Figs.~\ref{fig:fvd-hull-gmap}a and~\ref{fig:fvd-hull-gmap}b illustrate a farthest-segment Voronoi diagram and its hull respectively.
+In Fig.~\ref{fig:fvd-hull-gmap}b, supporting segments are shown in dashed lines; hull segments are shown in bold; arrows indicate the hull directions of all supporting and hull segments.